Arceveti/SM64-v2/README.md

 - Goddard easter egg from Shindou *

 **Experimental:**
-- Platform Displacement 2 for objects other than Mario & Bowser
+- Platform Displacement 2 for objects other than Mario & Bowser *
+- PSS Painting uses painting data instead of being part of the level model *

 # HackerSM64: